DLBuesen/cv_sim_mediated_in_soln/README.md

 - Simulation of the experimental cyclic voltammogram signal for a given set of dimensional parameters (concentrations, diffusion rates, catalytic rate constants, etc).
 - Redox enzymatic catalysis mediated by a redox mediator.
 - Reversible electron transfer at the electrode (Nernst Equation).
 - The mechanism is a ping-pong mechanism with allowance for enyzme inhibition and first-order substrate loss, as described in the following research [paper](https://pubs.acs.org/doi/abs/10.1021/ja204637d).
-Additional research papers which are relevant for gaining an understanding of the system are listed in a separate section below.
+Additional research papers which are relevant for gaining an understanding of the system and the numerical simulation of cyclic voltammograms are listed in a separate section below.

 # How the App can be Useful
 - To simulate the predicted experimental signals for a given set of experimental conditions and dimensional parameters.